About Himmel Park Branch Library

 - Large Meeting Room

 - This room is 620 sq. ft. and seats 47 people.
 It includes tables and chairs, chalkboards and a television and VCR which may be used on request.
 The television and VCR are provided by a generous donation from Cine-Raíces.
+The room is equipped with Induction Loop Technology to transmit sounds directly to a hearing aid's built-in wireless T-coil receiver.

 - Small Meeting Room